sachinpatil2/CypertsApp/README.md

 From CypertsServer folder. run "npm start" from cmd prompt.
 Assuming server is running on "localhost:8081/"

 From Project root folder: run "npm start" from cmd prompt. after complete installation, assuming application is running on "http://localhost:8000"

+make sure you have entered your valid gmail credentails in controllers/nodemail.js and controllers/controller.js.